KevinDaldry/RINet/README.md

 For DIOR-RSVG, they are: ['18,20, 34,56, 43,27, 76,68, 119,124, 109,253, 200,167, 255,300, 472,453'].

-For more information and communication, please contact me at 202212490401@nusit.edu.cn or raise an issue here, I will reply to you when I received the message.
+For more information and communication, please contact me at 202212490401@nusit.edu.cn or raise an issue here, I will reply to you when I receive the message.

 If you find this work interesting, you can refer its citation here: